Chad Ochocinco A Goalkeeper For David Beckham's New MLS Team?

 — Jordan Older (@JordanOlder_) March 16, 2018

-According to the Cincinnati Enquirer, going full tilt into Major League Soccer is something that Chad Ochocinco has been toying with for some time.
+According to Cincinnati.com, going full tilt into major league soccer is something that Mr. Ochocinco has been toying with for some time.
 The wide receiver once played for the Cincinnati Bengals, so why not try out for Futbol Club Cincinnati?
 At this time he says he’d need to step up his cardio, but why not?

 “I can play for FC Cincinnati right now w/ a little work on my cardio…”